mmikol/BigMamasKitchen/README.md

 Cooked up by Bridget O'Connor, Sophia Mackin, Moriah Scott, Rachel Nguyen, Miliano Mikol.

-Cooking Language

-- variables can be ingredients
-- loops can be things like stir or bake
-- function can be like a recipe

 ## Features

 - Statically typed with static scoping